dankuck/dankuck.github.io/_posts/2021-07-29-trumans-map-6-politics-is-the-mind-killer.md

 The day was almost pleasant when I went to put them up on poles and walls downtown.
 That’s where I happened upon my mother sitting at a sidewalk cafe called Starbucks.

-“Hello, Truman,” she smiled at me over her big round sunglasses.
+“Hello, Truman,” she smiled at me over big round sunglasses.

 “Hi, Mom, I thought you were at work,” I returned the smile.
 Mom worked off-island.
 She’d been commuting every weekday since I could remember.
 In the mornings when I was little I watched her drive away toward the bridge before Dad and I would head to the playground, the beach, the sailboat.
 And although she was the CEO, she didn’t bring work home with her.
 No sudden phone calls interrupting dinner or reams of papers to sign off on.
 She would say, “When I’m at home, my family is my only job.”